 The AACR will receive dues monies from MEG/AACR members that will help to offset a portion of the costs of the day-to-day operation of MEG/AACR.
 Since the costs of administering the programs and activities of MEG/AACR will far exceed these annual revenues from MEG/AACR dues, additional revenue will be required.
 It is hoped that the members of the Steering Committee of MEG/AACR along with MEG/AACR members at large will, through their knowledge of the field, be able to identify promising new sources of revenue for MEG/AACR projects.

-It will be revised from time to time, as considered appropriate, to reflect the goals and objectives of MEG/AACR and the AACR.
+This Charter will be revised from time to time, as considered appropriate, to reflect the goals and objectives of MEG/AACR and the AACR.